 Millennials, as you know, are far more likely to want to use text-to-give than, say, their parents.
 Likewise, their parents’ parents might be of the mindset that mailing in a check is the best way to go.

 There’s no wrong way to give.
 The only thing your nonprofit needs to be sure it’s doing is providing easy ways to donate across all media: phones, mail, email, text, etc.

 Tied in with donation habits, the probability that a donor will donate again is something that absolutely can be predicted.

 It may not be a crystal ball, or even an exact science, but looking at data trends of past giving through your mobile campaign can be a great tool for predicting future donations.

 That way, you can focus your now targeted efforts on the people who are most likely to give again.
 With infinite ways to personalize outreach, you never have to miss another shot to make a good impression on your advocates.

 As the data proves, past giving is one of the greatest indicators of future giving.
 If you look to past donation habits, not just to your own organization, but also to other nonprofits, you’ll start to see a pattern.

 This pattern can help you determine who is most likely to give to your cause.
 And more importantly with a text-to-give campaign: who is most likely to give via mobile device.

 You’ve spent the time getting to know all about your donors.
-Now you need to take a look at the 5 things your donors can learn from you.
-All on a mobile device!
+Now you need to take a look at how your donors can learn from you.

 As you may (or may not) know, most people will find out about your organization on their mobile phones.
 They’ll be searching for nonprofits that serve the causes they care about, and lo and behold, they’ll stumble upon your site.